SEI-R-2-22/u2_lesson_group_git/README.md

 So to break things down, let's cover the steps of how we'll be using this workflow for our group projects:
 - Your group will choose a git czar/master to manage pull requests made on the central repository
-- Once the central project repository has been created, you'll each `clone` the repository - make sure NOT to `fork` it
+- Once the central project repository has been created, you'll need to add everone working on the project as a collaborator and you'll each `clone` the repository.
+Make sure NOT to `fork` it
 - Next, within your local directory, you'll create a new branch for the project that you'll be working on, separate from `main`
   ```js
   git checkout -b my-branch